Maximum Likelihood Estimation of Functionals of Discrete Distributions: Fundamental ideas of our analysis

+where $\{\mu_x\}$ is a set of probability measures parametrized by $x$, which may be viewed as a parameter.
+If we view the random variable $Z$ as a summary statistics to plug-in the functional $f(\cdot)$, the positive linear operator $L(f)(x)$ is nothing but the expectation of the plug-in estimator $f(Z)$.
+In this sense, there exists a one-to-one correspondence between essentially the most general bias analysis problem in statistics, and the most general positive linear operator approximation problem in approximation theory.

-Thus, there is an equivalence between bias analysis of continuous plug-in estimators and approximation theory using positive linear operators.
-After more than a century's active research on approximation using positive linear operators, where do we stand?
-Probably a proper description of the current theory is ``highly developed for certain problems, but far from complete''.
-Indeed, we now have highly non-trivial tools for positive linear operators of functions on one dimensional compact sets, but the general theory for vector valued multivariate functions on non-compact sets is still far from complete~\cite{Paltanea2004}.
+After more than a century's active research on approximation using positive linear operators, we now have highly non-trivial tools for positive linear operators of functions on one dimensional compact sets, but the general theory for vector valued multivariate functions on non-compact sets is still far from complete~\cite{Paltanea2004}.
 In the next subsection, we present a sample of existing results in approximation using positive linear operators, corollaries of which will be used to analyze the bias of the MLE for two examples: $F_\alpha(P)$ and $H(P)$.
-We note, however, that the problem we investigate is somewhat different from the approximation problem, since the parameter $P$ lies in a simplex, which is a strict subset of $\mathbb{R}^S$.
-Before embarking on discussing the main results of this paper in Section~\ref{sec.mainresults}, we present a short introduction to bias bounding techniques via approximation theory.

-\subsection{Some general results in bias analysis}
+\subsubsection{Some general results in bias analysis}

 First, some elementary approximation theoretic concepts need to be introduced in order to characterize the degree of \emph{smoothness} of functions.
 For $I\subset \mathbb{R}$ an interval, the first-order modulus of smoothness $\omega^1(f,t),t\geq 0$ is defined as~\cite{Paltanea2004}